• Honorable Mention All-Big Ten selection.

 • Had at least one point in nine of last 11 games.

 • Enjoyed breakout game against Towson with four goals on just five shots.
 First freshman midfielder at Johns Hopkins to score four goals in a game since Paul Rabil had four in a 12-11 overtime victory at Syracuse on March 18, 2005.

 • Scored first career goal early in the third quarter against Ohio State.
 Goal was the third in a three-goal run for JHU that turned a 2-1 deficit into a 4-2 lead.

 At Paul D. Schreiber

 • Four-year letter winner in lacrosse.
 Helped team to the prestigious Nassau County Class A title as a senior and trips to the county semifinals as a sophomore and junior.

 • Earned US Lacrosse All-America and All-Academic honors as a senior, when he was also named to Newday's All-Long Island Team.

 • Scored career-high 48 goals and added 20 assists as a senior and finished career with 110 goals and 96 assists.

-John Crawley • The son of John and Lisa Crawley • Has three younger brothers - Sam, Brian and Patrick • Majoring in economics with a minor in business.
+John Crawley • The son of John and Lisa Crawley • Has three younger siblings - a sister, Samantha, and two brothers, Brian and Patrick • Majoring in economics with a minor in business.